mtabini/G76-Mini/README.md

 - 320x240 resolution at 8BPP (RRRGGGBB), rendered as a 640x480 @ 60Hz standard VGA signal.
 - 640x240 resolution at 4BPP “high res” mode using a CGA-like palette, capable of 80x30 text (though you will have to implement the text rendering in software).
 - Hardware accelerate vertical scrolling (handy for text displays).
-- Self-incrementing X coordinate for fast transfer.
+- Toggable self-incrementing X coordinate for faster data transfers.
-- Active-low interrupt when entering the non-visible area of the screen.
+- Active-low interrupt when entering the non-visible area at the bottom of the screen.

 ### Features that almost made the cut